taurit/Taurit.TodoistTools.CalendarProxy/README.md

 ## Calendar transformations you can use with CalendarProxy

-Currently you can:
+Currently, you can:

 * Shorten events that overlap the next event on this day
 * Hide all-day events
-* Predict event duration based on event title and override the duration based on it (useful with *Todoist*)
+* Predict event duration based on the event title and override the duration based on it (useful with *Todoist*)
-* Remove recognized event duration from event's title
+* Remove recognized event duration from the event's title
-* Skip tasks containing particular substring
+* Skip tasks containing a particular substring
 * Hide tasks shorter than (N) minutes
 * Hide tasks from particular projects (useful with *Todoist*)
 * Shorten events that are longer than (N) minutes to (M) minutes

 ## Where to find it?

 An example instance of this service is deployed at [https://calendar.taurit.pl/](https://calendar.taurit.pl/).
-There, you can preview how the filter behaves on a sample calendar and generate proxified URLs for your own calendars.
+There, you can preview how the filter behaves on a sample calendar and generate proxied URLs for your own calendars.